Samuel-the-crack/Boston-Home-Price-Prediction/README.md

 ## Background
-Nowadays house price has been sky-rocketing, thats why I think it's gonna be imtersting to do some predictions using [Regularized Regression](https://www.statisticshowto.com/regularized-regression/).
+Nowadays house price has been sky-rocketing, thats why I think it's gonna be intersting to do a prediction using [Regularized Regression](https://www.statisticshowto.com/regularized-regression/).
 This repo is about predicting house price using regularized regression and comparison between [Ridge](https://en.wikipedia.org/wiki/Ridge_regression/) and [LASSO](https://en.wikipedia.org/wiki/Lasso/) accuracy value.
 The target on this model is 'medv' or house price, the input is a dataframe and the output is a accuracy value.

 **Requirement : numpy, pandas, matplotlib, seaborn, sklearn, statsmodels**
 ## Aboout the Data